Skip to content

 • Promoting awareness decreases the stigma around mental health issues, fostering psychological safety and trust in the workplace.

-• Employers can support mental health by encouraging workers to participate in various mental health awareness activities.
+• Employers can support mental health by encouraging workers to participate in various Mental Health Awareness Month activities.

 Mental Health Awareness Month is observed in May each year.
 It draws attention to the fact that many people experience mental health issues, which can be severe and invisible.
 During this time, employers can host events that raise awareness, celebrate differences, and provide support for people with mental health diagnoses.

-HR leaders can observe Mental Health Awareness Month by using mental health activities to drive awareness and support employees.
+HR leaders can observe Mental Health Awareness Month by hosting activities to drive awareness and support employees.
 This practice has several benefits for your team and your business at large.

 Benefits of Using Mental Health Awareness Activities with Employees